Scaling CSS with mixin-backed class names

 @import "buttons-mixins";

-Since we knew we wanted to extend branded_button it was easy to track down its definition, and copy the definition.
+it was easy to track down its definition, and copy the definition.
 If we wanted to we could make a mixin that includes other mixins.
 That said we should really try to keep mixin-in-mixin nesting as flat as possible until it’s really necessary to group common mixin definitions together, but for example it would look something like:

-@include button-primary;
+@include button;@include button-primary;

 My example doesn’t leverage the fact that mixin’s can be defined with arguments which allows you to lean on variables and configuration that can be passed in to give your variant some nicely tweaked variability.